richardtallent/vue-simple-calendar/README.md

 - import the component and register it with Vue
 - import the default theme or any other theme you want to use (CSS)
+- create the `calendar-view`
-- create the `calendar-view` and `calendar-view-header` elements
+- create the `calendar-view-header` element as a child of the `calendar-view`, if you want a header for the calendar
 - wire up the properties and events

 Tips:

 - The component will fill its parent's height and width, so be sure the parent has a minimum height that is appropriate for the number of weeks and average items per week being shown.
 - The default calendar header emits an `input` event when a user clicks a button in the header to move the calendar backward or forward through time.
 The event's argument is the new date to be shown.
 You have to handle this event and pass the date back to the calendar to change the view.
-- To minimize impact of ancestor element layout on the calendar's functionality, it is **recommended** that the parent of the `<calendar-view>` component _only_ contain the component, and that the parent have the following styles (#71):
+- To minimize the impact of an ancestor element's layout on the calendar's functionality, it is **recommended** that the parent of the `<calendar-view>` component _only_ contain the component, and that the parent have the following styles (#71):

 ```CSS
 display: flex;